swoboda1337/sx127x-esphome/README.md

 Tested with the LILYGO LoRa32 V2.1_1.6 board.

+Note the small 433 MHz antennas that come with these boards work fine but are not ideal.
+The antenna gain is really poor and it’s too close to the Wi-Fi antenna which can cause glitches.
+A proper antenna like the Siretta Tango 9 has better range and doesn’t glitch when Wi-Fi transmits.

 Receiver example to use in ESPHome, timing data is read by remote receiver from GPIO32:

     external_components: